Schloss Heiligenberg (Heiligenberg): Renaissance

 After 1598, Heiligenberg Castle was no longer used as a permanent residence.
 During the Thirty Years' War, the castle only narrowly escaped destruction.
 If a fuse had not failed, it would have been blown up by the retreating French crew.

 The Heiligenberg branch of the House of Fürstenberg died out in 1716.
 The castle was inherited by another branch of the family, whose main residence was in Donaueschingen.
 Heiligenberg castle was only used occasionally, like from 1817 tot 1822, when princess Elisabeth zu Fürstenberg was living in the castle.

 During the 19th century, various major renovations were performed to restore the knight's hall and the chapel.

 Modern times

-Until 2016, the Canpasoglou de Fürstenberg family used the castle as a summer residence for themselves and their guests.
-Hereditary Prince Berk Canpasoglou de Fürstenberg lives in the palace with his family since 2022.
+Until 2013, the Fürstenberg family used the castle as a summer residence for themselves and their guests.
+Hereditary Prince Christian zu Fürstenberg has lived in the palace with his family since 2013.
 For this aim, the east wing was renovated and turned into a liveable space.
 Part of the castle could be visited by the general public as part of a guided tour.
-Since 2022, the castle became the main residence of Berk's family.
+Since 2022, the castle became the main residence of Christian's family.
 At the same moment, the decision was made that the castle would only be open to the general public on special occasions such as Open Monument Day.